Table of Contents

 By optimizing the time that you spend doing red light therapy, you will be able to get the most out of it.
 The time component of red light therapy has two aspects.
-One is the frequency with which you do red light therapy and the other is how long each therapy session is.
+One is the frequency with which you do red light therapy, and the other is how long each therapy session is.

-The key with the frequency with which you do red light therapy is consistency.
+The key to the frequency with which you do red light therapy is consistency.
 Ideally, you should aim to use red light therapy 3-5 times each week.
 To ensure that you are consistent with your red light therapy sessions, you may find it beneficial to use your red light panels at a certain time of day.

 The time of day that you consistently use your red light will depend in part on why you use it.
-If you use red light to promote sleep it would be ideal to use the therapy in the evening.
+If you use red light to promote sleep, it would be ideal to use the therapy in the evening.
 If your goal is to promote workout recovery, therapy should be used after you work out.
 Other goals, such as improving skin quality, may not be tied to a certain time of day and should be done whenever is most convenient.

 The duration of each session is another time-related consideration.
 The optimal timing for this will be different for everyone, and longer may not necessarily be better.
 The effect that red light therapy has on the mitochondria may diminish with prolonged exposure, and Mito Red Light recommends sessions that are between 5 and 15 minutes.

 The closer you are to the red light source, the more intense its effects will be.
 There are, however, a couple of considerations that make it unwise to apply the light source directly to your skin.
 One consideration is that the source of red light typically creates some amount of heat.
 While this heat is usually almost imperceptible, as you get closer to the source, it may have more of an effect.
-There may be a risk of discomfort, or even burns, if your skin is too close to the source.
+There may be a risk of discomfort or even burns if your skin is too close to the source.

 The other reason that you should keep some distance between yourself and the red light source is that as the light travels, it spreads.
 If your skin is right against the red light source, the therapy will affect a smaller area of your skin or tissues.
 Positioning yourself even a few inches away from the red light source can improve the coverage of the therapy.
 Mito Red Light recommends that you position yourself about 6 to 12 inches from our red light panels to achieve the best distance balance possible.